apache/airflow-site/sphinx_airflow_theme/README.md

 ## `sphinx_airflow_theme_navbar_links`

 The list of links that should be available in the navigation bar at the top of the pages.
+The order of items will not be changed.

 **Example values:**
 ```